pmlmodelling/nctoolkit/docs/source/index.rst

 The package is design with two uses in mind: computationally intensive data post-processing and interactive Jupyter notebook type analysis.
 An auto plotting feature is provided to aid rapid data analysis.

+In addition to the guidance given here, tutorials for how to use nctoolkit are available at nctoolkit's `GitHub page. <https://github.com/r4ecology/nctoolkit/tree/master/tutorials>`__

 Documentation
 -------------